openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-cardEmulation.md

 stopHCE(): boolean

-Stops HCE, including exiting the current application from the foreground, releasing the dynamically registered AID list, and canceling the subscription of [hceCmd](#on8).
+Stops HCE, including exiting the current application from the foreground, releasing the dynamically registered AID list, and canceling the subscription of **hceCmd**.

 > **NOTE**
 > This API is supported since API version 8 and deprecated since API version 9.
 Use [stop](#stop9) instead.